If you have a relative or partner living in Belgium, see if can apply to live and work in Belgium for the purpose of family reunification.

 - unmarried dependent children, including adopted children, aged 18 years or under, of either you or your spouse/registered partner;

-- dependant children or a person over 18 years old who has disabilities for whom you, or your spouse/registered partner, is a legal guardian.
+- dependent children or a person over 18 years old who has disabilities for whom you, or your spouse/registered partner, is a legal guardian.

 If you plan to get married, read about getting married in Belgium.